When a couple is trying to conceive, the focus often falls on the female.

 Another study focused on the intake of walnuts only and found that eating 75 grams of walnuts per day for 12 weeks improved sperm vitality, motility, and morphology (in a group of healthy, young men who consumed a Western‐style diet).

-Bottom line: Including walnuts into your daily life is a simple thing to do.
+Bottom line: Including walnuts in your daily life is a simple thing to do.
 Add walnuts to your yogurt, oatmeal, or smoothie in the morning to give yourself a nutritious boost to start your day.
-However you decide to include them, including walnuts is a good idea to support male fertility.
+However, you decide to include them, including walnuts is a good idea to support male fertility.